alex-platonov/sentiment_analysis/README.md

 # Sentiment analysis of the stock-related news articles and its effect on the next day price variation.
+(WIP)

 ## 1. (Quasi) Scientific goal
 This personal project's ultimate goal is to explore the possibility of sentiment analysis usage in live stock market price variation prediction.